rchern/StackExchangeScripts/README.md

 This script also adds chat-like autocomplete for comments replies, in a way (relatively) consistent with [these criteria](http://meta.stackoverflow.com/questions/43019/how-do-comment-replies-work/43020#43020).
-Note that while editors can be notified, their usernames will not show up on the list of names.
+Note that while editors can be notified, only the **last** editor's name will show up in the list.

 ##SEReputationAuditHelper